beancount/beancount/README.rst

   more.

 - **Version 1** (`branch v1 <http://github.com/beancount/beancount/tree/v1>`_):
-w  The original version of Beancount.
+  The original version of Beancount.
 Development on this version halted in 2013.
   This initial version was intended to be similar to and partially compatible with Ledger.
 Do not use this.